Google Search Console's New Generative AI Report: What It Shows (and What It Doesn't)

 Should I still use a paid AI-visibility tool if this is free?
 For Google-only impressions, the free report is a fine baseline.
 But if you care about ChatGPT and the other engines (where most AI conversations happen), or you need clicks, queries, competitor share and recommendations, a dedicated tracker still does far more.
 They work best together.

 The headline isn't really the feature.
 It's the validation.
 Google building a Generative AI report in Search Console is proof that AI search visibility has graduated from buzzword to a metric serious teams measure.
-Use the free report for your Google baseline, fix the pages that should be appearing and aren't, and pair it with cross-engine tracking for the full picture.
+Use the free report for your Google baseline, fix the pages that should be appearing and aren't, and pair it with cross-engine measurement for the full picture.
 We'll update this guide as Google expands the report (clicks and queries, hopefully).
 For the strategy behind moving these numbers, start with how to rank on ChatGPT.